 “This generator is everything I expected from Honda.”

 This EM6500S owner really put his generator through its paces.

 “I did a test run and it had no problem with running; Fridge, Freezer, Water Pump, Sump Pump, Furnace, Washing Machine, Gas Clothes Dryer, Gas Stove Ignition, Lighting, TV, Dish Box, DVD Player, Internet Modem, iPhone, Cordless Phone, Laptop, Digital Alarm Clock.”

-Check the pricing and availability, plus any discounts, of these Honda portable generators at Amazon now.
-(Click one or more links below.)
+To check the pricing and availability, plus any discounts, of these Honda portable generators at Amazon click (tap) one or more of the links below now.